Houston: 8 dead in crowd surge at music festival | DW | 06.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Around 50,000 people were attending the Astroworld Festival when some of the crowd rushed the stage.
+Around 50,000 people were attending the Astroworld Festival organized by rapper Travis Scott when some of the crowd rushed the stage.

 Authorities said scores of people were injured after some in the audience rushed toward the stage at the Astroworld Festival in the city's NRG Park.